MarkCarsonDev/solar.markcarson.dev/blog/About Sonne.md

 ### Variables

 To include a Sonne variable inline in ANY of your documents, like your solar setup's battery percentage, Sonne looks for the following a simple format `{+}{battery_level}`.
-This can be escaped with a backslash \{+}{variable_name}.
+This can be escaped with a backslash to show the end-user \{+}{variable_name}.

 Just to get your imagination going, these variables can be entire HTML elements too, just imagine you're editing the innerHTML in JS.

 These variables are will be stored in the directory where Sonne was run from, your webpage directory.
 To populate these, Sonne will run any python scripts that are placed in the /sonne_sources directory.
 From these, simply `import sonne_source` and return a value to Sonne by calling `sonne_source.return(variable_name, data)` which will write or overwrite the stored variable_name with the provided data.
-Easy enough, yeah?

 ### Blogging